 Does Tribal Habits test against the OWASP Top Ten framework?

 Yes.
-Code for Tribal Habits is specifically developed and tested following principles set out in the Open Web Application Security Project (OWASP) Top Ten framework via static security scanning and Amazon Inspector.
+Code for Tribal Habits is specifically developed and tested following principles set out in the Open Web Application Security Project (OWASP) Top Ten framework.
 Specific reporting against all elements of the framework is included in 3rd party security reviews.

 How does Tribal Habits utilise Identity Account Management?

 Within our Amazon Web Services (AWS) environment, we utilise a strict Identity Account Management framework.
 Access to the Root Account at AWS is held only by the Tribal Habits CEO with a two-factor login process.
 Other employee access to AWS is limited to the CTO and is also conducted via two-factor authentication.
 Security Policies are applied to all AWS identities, limiting access to servers, databases and file storage based on their role and/or purpose.
 AWS Guard Duty is activated to alert any unusual IAM (or API) activity.
 We have separate AWS accounts for production and staging environments, as well as for finance and disaster recovery, to provide additional layers of protection between our core infrastructure.